SolaceProducts/pubsubplus-gke-quickstart/README.md

 ### Validate the Deployment

-Now you can validate your deployment in the Google Cloud Shell:
+Now you can validate your deployment:

 ```sh
 prompt:~$ kubectl get statefulsets,services,pods,pvc,pv